Master Session ONLINE

 Study & Work

-With over 80 Study & Work partner companies and organizations, Carinthia University of Applied Sciences offers first-year students of a bachelor's or master's degree program the opportunity to combine their studies with a career.
+With over 80 Study & Work partner companies and organizations, our university offers students the opportunity to combine studying and working!

 Information